valentinhofmann/dialect-prejudice/README.md

 ## Usage

+The code for conducting Matched Guise Probing is contained in `probing`.
 Matched Guise Probing requires three types of data: two sets of texts that differ by dialect (e.g., African American English and Standard American English), a set of tokens that we want to analyze (e.g., trait adjectives), and a set of prompts.